yuwchen/InQSS/README.md

 ### - How much does the headphone affect the score?

+We designed a website for the listening test, and thus the listeners can do the test in the place they like as long as the environment is quiet.
-In our test, there are **110** subjects used the provided headphone and **116** subjects used their own headphones.
+In our test, there are **110** listeners used the provided headphone and **116** listeners used their own headphones.
+All listeners used the provided headphone used the same headphone.

 The following histograms compare the results between using the provided headphone and using their headphones.
-(Note: all subjects used the provided headphone used the same headphone. )

 <img src="https://github.com/yuwchen/InQSS/blob/main/plot/headphone_avg_quality_snr.png"
 alt="main"  width=40% height=40% />   <img src="https://github.com/yuwchen/InQSS/blob/main/plot/headphone_avg_intelligibility_snr.png"